Abbotsbury: History

 1+1/2 mi northwest of the village, at the top of Wears Hill, are the earthworks of Abbotsbury Castle, an Iron Age hill fort.
 The earthworks cover a roughly triangular area of about 10 acre, of which about 4.5 acre are inside the ramparts.

 In the 10th century a charter of King Edmund records a granting of land at Abbedesburi, a name which indicates the land may have once belonged to an abbot.
 In the 11th century King Cnut granted land at nearby Portesham to the Scandinavian thegn Orc (also Urki, Urk), who took up residence in the area with his wife Tola.
 The couple founded Abbotsbury Abbey and enriched it with a substantial amount of land.
+Orc is also responsible for the oldest surviving guild charter in England where he presented a guildhall to the gyldschipe of Abbotsbury, with the members associated in almsgiving, caring for their sick, burial of the dead, and providing Masses for the souls of deceased members.
+There was also an annual feast.

 In 1086, in the Domesday Book Abbotsbury was recorded as Abedesberie or Abodesberie; it had 62 households, 16 ploughlands, 32 acre of meadow and 2 mills.
 It was in the hundred of Uggescombe and the lords and tenants-in-chief were Abbotsbury Abbey and Hawise, wife of Hugh son of Grip.

 Abbotsbury Abbey existed for 500 years, but was destroyed in the dissolution, although the abbey barn survived.
 Stone from the abbey was used in the construction of many buildings in the village, including the house of Abbotsbury's new owner, Sir Giles Strangways.